vikramaH/links/magnets simulation softwares.md

 keystoning of the cables and the grading of the current density are also very difficult to implement in multipurpose FEM codes.

+* creation of magnet geometry with GUI based input.

-* export of geometry for ansys, opera.
+* export of geometry for Ansys, opera.
 Export of field .
 Export the geometry for CAD/CAM.

 * ROXIE  automatically  calculates  the  harmonics  of  the  solution  in  the  post-processing and thus, it is not necessary to use an external program.

 * ROXIE  uses  the  same  geometrical dimensions on both 2D and 3D models.

+* ROXIE has dedicated coil end design modules, though complexity may be more limited.

+* Some coupling may be possible, but not its primary strength.

+* Only requires meshing of the boundaries (conductor surfaces, iron surfaces).
+The air region is handled analytically.

 Disadvantages of ROXIE: